simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 We'll create a Cassandra table that matches the Oracle columns, with a partition key based on the crime ID.
 We're going to turn compression off in this table, again in the interests of making it a valid comparison with Oracle.

->Compression is on by default in Cassandra 3.0 - however the massive storage engine improvements for Cassandra 3.0 meant that even uncompressed data is still significantly smaller than compressed data in Cassandra 2.x.
-COmnsequently the general recommendation is to disable compression in Cassandra 3.x deployments.
+>Compression is on by default in Cassandra 3.0 - however the massive storage engine improvements for Cassandra 3.0 means that even uncompressed data is still significantly smaller than compressed data in Cassandra 2.x.
+The compression overhead is not an issue but it obviously helps if you don't need compression.
+Consequently the general recommendation is to disable compression in Cassandra 3.x deployments.

 In cqlsh create the crimes table: